Text line length and height

 This range gives enough breathing room for comfortable reading without breaking cohesion.
 For headings, line height can be tighter: 1.1–1.3.

-Good example uses 1.4–1.6 line height for body text, ensuring readability.
-Bad example uses tight lines that reduce clarity
+Good: 1.4–1.6 line height improves readability.
+Bad: tight lines reduce clarity

 References: